CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 -----------------------------------------------------------------------------------------------------------------
 #### 1.3.
 Create a ReadMe file

-Create a text file labeled \"ReadMe\" with the following information:
+Create a text file labeled "ReadMe" with the following information:

 -   How you obtained, organized, and labeled your dataset.